dpapathanasiou/dpapathanasiou.github.io/README.md

 # About

-This is the personal web site of Denis Papathanasiou http://denis.papathanasiou.org as static templates, to be hosted on Github Pages.
+This is the personal web site of Denis Papathanasiou http://denis.papathanasiou.org as static templates, now hosted on Github Pages.

 # Acknowledgements